globalwetlands/glowdex-app/README.md

 - [OceanColour](https://oceancolor.gsfc.nasa.gov/products/)
 - [Vestbo et al. 2018](https://www.frontiersin.org/articles/10.3389/fmars.2018.00164/full) and [Obst 2017](https://snd.gu.se/en/catalogue/study/ecds0243)

-**Please cite Sievers et al. _(in review) Ecological Indicators_ if you use output from this app.** See the individual publications above for details or data on specific indicators.
+**Please cite Sievers et al. _(in review) Ecological Indicators_ if you use outputs from this web app.** See the individual publications above for details or data on specific indicators.

 ## Instructions

 Select the **number of typologies** you would like to view (5 or 18).
-Click on a cell (100 x 100 km grid cell) to view information about the typology that cell belongs to.
-The **violin plot** shows the spread of values for cells within that typology for the indicators that best diagnose and differentiate that typology.
-The diamond highlights the specific cell you’ve clicked on.
+Click on a grid cell (100 x 100 km grid cell) to view information about the typology that cell belongs to.
+The **violin plot** shows the spread of values for the range of the grid cells within that typology, displaying  for the indicators that best diagnose and differentiate that typology.
+The diamond highlights the specific grid cell you’ve clicked on position within the range.

-You can alter the **quantile** to change the threshold for inclusion of an indicator in the violin plot.
-The higher the quantile is set, the more important the indicator has to be in diagnosing a typology for you to see it.
+You can alter the **quantile** between 0 and 0.99 to change the threshold for inclusion of an indicator in the violin plot.
+The higher the quantile is set, the more important the indicator has to be in diagnosing a typology for you to see it.fewer indicators are shown.
+The more important the indicator in diagnosing the typology, the longer it will remain visible as you increase the quantile.

+Occasionally, there will be no indicators shown for higher thresholds (or quantiles).
+This is because there are no clear defining characteristic for this typology.

+You can select the type of coastal wetland habitat/s you would like to view -mangrove, saltmarsh, and seagrass.
+You can select one, two or all three habitats.
+The world map will only show grid cells where the habitat/s you selected are located.

 ## Development